Michael Jordan says Kobe Bryant, ‘was like a little brother to me’; NU coach mourns his death

 "Some reason this one just hit me harder than the rest because he was such an influential person in so many different ways," said Brett Murphy, a CPS teacher.

 For diehard Kobe Bryant fans, Sunday was surreal.
-For Northwestern volleyball players Danyelle Williams and Aana Walker, it was almost too real.
-Their dads, Antwan Walker and Aaron Williams, both played against Kobe in the MBA.
+For Northwestern volleyball players Danyelle Williams and Alana Walker, it was almost too real.
+Their dads, Antwan Walker and Aaron Williams, both played against Kobe in the NBA.

 "My dad, Kobe was like his mentor and close friend; they played together but against each other, and for my family it was just because it makes you think it just could have been anybody,” Walker said.